 “I can feel it coming any day now,” said Thompson.
 “The pick of history will hit that upstroke again.
 The signs are everywhere: Spring Heeled Jack and Save Ferris just released new albums.
 We are at a critical point.
 If we don’t take action immediately, we could have middle schoolers playing in ska shows in every VFW across the country.”

-Prep work in RUDE includes teaching a running-man motion that Thompson admitted looks a lot like skanking, but is actually “preparedness calisthenics” for “the day when we’ll have to run away from that awful, clownish music.”
-The ska survivalists have also amassed a trove of brass instruments like trombones, trumpets, and saxophones; wallet chains; and commemorative platinum records of Sublime’s self-titled album and No Doubt’s Tragic Kingdom to use for barter.
-“When fiat currency collapses,” added Ruiz, “the intrinsic value of these metals will help us survive.”
+“We need to be prepared for the worst.
+Our bunker has a trove of brass instruments like trombones, trumpets, and saxophones; wallet chains; and commemorative platinum records of Sublime’s self-titled album and No Doubt’s Tragic Kingdom to use for barter,” said Ruiz.
+“When fiat currency collapses the intrinsic value of these metals will help us survive.”

 While those connected to RUDE take their work quite seriously, others in the prepper community have expressed doubts about RUDE’s mission.